ludwigwittgenstein2/CustomerSegmentation/README.md

 ## DATA TABLES:
 The following contains the structure of the Dataset, which we used for the whole prototype.

-We use (a) to denote a record connected to another table
+We use (a) to denote that a record is connected to another table.

 ##### CAMPAIGN_TABLE
 (1584 households mailed 30 Campaigns)
+File: campaign_table.csv
 ```
 HOUSEHOLD_KEY
 (a)CAMPAIGN_TABLE